fireship-io/fireship.io/content/courses/javascript/concepts-console.md

 youtube: L8CDt1J3DAw
 ---

 At this point in your JS career, you likely know what `console.log` does - but the [Console](https://developers.google.com/web/tools/chrome-devtools/console) API can do so much more!
-It can be an effective debugging tool, but it can also be nightmare when abused.
+It can be an effective debugging tool, but it can also be a nightmare when abused.
 Let's take a look at some tricks that will keep your console output concise and beautiful.
 Open the console on your browser by running <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>J</kbd> to get started with this section.

-First, inspect the methods on the console that go beyond `log`, by running:
+First, inspect the methods on the console that go beyond `log`, by running the following code:

 ```javascript
 console.log( console );